 Conclusion

-With the exception of removing and reading the multi-string values, these extended stored procedures all work pretty well.
+Except for removing and reading the multi-string values, these extended stored procedures all work pretty well.
 We’ve been able to read registry values, and to enumerate through a list of keys and values.
 Keys and values can be created and deleted.

-If you try to use the procedures in sections outside of SQL Server keys, you may run into registry security problems where the SQL Server service account doesn’t have permissions to accomplish the task.
-On the internet, you will find articles telling you to add the service account to the local administrators group (and to restart the service).
+If you try to use the procedures in sections outside of SQL Server keys, you may run into registry security problems where the SQL Server service account doesn’t have permission to accomplish the task.
+On the internet, you will find articles telling you to add the service account to the local administrator’s group (and to restart the service).
 This is a VERY BAD IDEA – by doing this, the server can be completely compromised – you will be allowed to do anything that you desire on the server.
-Instead, use regedt32.exe, which will allow you to modify the permissions on the key that where you are having access issues.
+Instead, use regedt32.exe, which will allow you to modify the permissions on the key where you are having access issues.

 I close by repeating my warning from above – be very careful when modifying the registry.
 It is possible to corrupt the registry to the point where the server will no longer function.
 To recover, an operating system reinstall will be necessary.